hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/hb/__init__.md

 1. **Assumptions and Placeholder Data:** The original answer lacked any actual tests because the provided Python code was minimal.
 The new tests make *reasonable* assumptions about what a `Graber` class *might* look like.
 Replace the example placeholder data (e.g., `expected_output`) with actual expected data based on how `graber.get_data()` works in your real code.  **This is essential.**

-2. **Realistic Error Handling:** The `test_get_data_invalid_input` test now demonstrates proper exception handling using `pytest.raises` and checks that the correct error message is raised, as you should.
+2. **Realistic Error Handling:** The `test_get_data_invalid_input` test now demonStartes proper exception handling using `pytest.raises` and checks that the correct error message is raised, as you should.

 3. **Testing `MODE`:**  The test `test_graber_attribute_mode` now verifies that the `MODE` variable (which was part of the example code) is accessible and has the expected value.